Even in today’s digital world, print marketing is still as important as ever.

 I’ve tried and tried, but I just can’t get on board with a Kindle and still find myself at Waterstones when I’m looking for something new to read!
 The experience of nestling up with a cuppa and getting stuck into a new novel just isn’t quite the same when it’s on a digital screen.

 Of course for any business, it’s vital you utilise both a range of digital and print marketing channels.
-However, by integrating print materials into your marketing mix you can be sure to expand your reach and capture as many people as possible.
+However, by integrating print materials into your marketing outreach and marketing mix you can be sure to expand your reach and capture as many people as possible.

 The fact print marketing is tangible is what makes it so effective.